ricas1992-byte/BTk-admin/design_guidelines.md

 # Design Guidelines: Beyond the Keys Management System

 ## Design Philosophy
 A professional, minimalist productivity platform optimized for iOS/iPad/iPhone with bilingual RTL/LTR support.
-The design emphasizes clarity, efficiency, and accessibility with a sophisticated dark theme and gold accents.
+The design emphasizes clarity, efficiency, and accessibility with a clean light theme and gold accents.

 ## Brand Identity
 **Logo Integration**: Beyond the Keys logo (dark blue and gold, featuring keyboard with rising graph motif)